Breast reduction scars are an unavoidable part of undergoing breast reduction surgery simply because the procedure requires incisions.

 - Consider silicone scar sheets

 Silicone sheets can be worn throughout the day to reduce their appearance.
-Silicone gel hydrates the skin and helps make scars appear flatter and softer.
+Silicone gel hydrates the skin and helps make scars look flatter and softer.
 Petroleum jelly can also sometimes be used.

 The goal is to keep the area moist.
 Dry skin promotes the formation of a scab, which will worsen the scar appearance in most cases.